awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-bedrock-cw-dashboard/README.md

 ### addModelMonitoring()

-Provide metrics for a specific model id in Bedrock
+Provide runtime metrics for a specific model id in Bedrock.

 @param {string} modelName - Model name as it will appear in the dashboard row widget.